Vaccine efficacy for binary post-infection outcomes under misclassification without monotonicity: Design and analysis of vaccine efficacy studies

-We use the model defined in \Cref{sec:misclass} along with the parametric model in \Cref{subsec:sens}; the computational details are discussed in the Supplementary materials.
-In each trial we examine two scenarios: one in which we observe the covariate $\tilde{A}_i$, or $A_i$ with error, and one in which we observe $A_i$ directly.
+We use the model defined in \Cref{eq:misclass-obs-model-multi-site-multi-z}; the computational details are discussed in \Cref{sec:numerical-deets}.
 Given the results of \Cref{thm:id-noisy}, we can determine the number of study sites and the number of levels for $A_i$ that need to be observed in order to point identify the causal estimand of interest.
 For the three-arm trial, we need at least $8$ study sites and a covariate with at least $7$ levels, while for the two-arm trial we need only $4$ study sites and a covariate with at least $3$ levels.
+In the two-arm study we simulated data from $8$ sites, while in the three-arm trial we simulated data from $16$ sites.